Art Marketing

 Art is very personal.
 Development of artistic skills and techniques is an intimate experience.
 The soul of an artist is represented by their artwork.
 So, it is no wonder that some students reply, "I'm just really not ready to show my work," or "Maybe next year," or "It's not important to me right now."

-For those students that are interested in marketing their art work I give them guidelines for finding a good venue for their initial exposure.
+For those students that are interested in marketing their art work I give some guidelines for finding a good venue for their initial exposure.
+My main emphasis is to keep going in spite of the many challenges they will face.

 A DIALOG WITH YOUR WORK